Slideshow776/Kotlin-Game-Development-with-LibGDX/chapter4/README.md

 # Shoot-em-up Games

-TODO: Detail additions added as suggested by the book.
+As suggested by the book the following features have been added: A start screen.

 ![Chapter 4 gameplay](https://user-images.githubusercontent.com/4059636/57120333-ff63b500-6d70-11e9-84cb-241bb2e39472.PNG)